jonananas/java8intro/Readme.md

 # Java 8 intro

-This project contains examples supporting a 3 hour session introducing Lambdas.
+This project contains examples and references to material supporting 5 x 3 hour sessions introducing Java 8 to absolute beginners.
-It is also intended as a starting point for exercises from that session.
+It is also intended as a starting point for exercises.

+** Slides and some code examples are in Swedish! **

 # Where to go from here
 We recommend